 Purchase your tickets while you’re there for next year’s Wedding MBA.
 Tickets are deeply discounted (almost two for the price of one), and you can always roll over your registration to the following year or transfer your ticket to another wedding professional if, for any reason, you cannot attend.

 Overall, Wedding MBA is one of the most informative, fun, and energetic conferences we’ve ever been to.
-We love making the trek inland each year for a few days of networking and continued education in Sin City, and we hope you’ll join us in October.
-Tickets are still available through the Wedding MBA website—don’t hesitate to look for us and come say hello when you’re there.
+We love making the trek inland each year for a few days of networking and continued education in Sin City, and we hope you’ll join us in November.
+Tickets are still available through the Wedding MBA website—don’t hesitate to look for us at the Aisle Planner Booth and come say hello when you’re there.
 You can also reach out ahead of time to let us know you’ll be there and to schedule a one-on-one meeting with the Aisle Planner team!